microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ---
 #### Approach

-This approach splits large documents into chunks and summarizes each chunk independently,and later the summarized chunks are summarized to get the final summary.
+This approach splits large documents into chunks and summarizes each chunk independently, and later the summarized chunks are summarized to get the final summary.

 #### Implementation

-This pattern can be implemented to summarize large documents,and has the capability process chunks in parallel.This chunk summarization approach summarizes the document chunks independently, leading to parallel and fast execution of chunks.
+This pattern can be implemented to summarize large documents, and has the capability process chunks in parallel.
+This chunk summarization approach summarizes the document chunks independently, leading to parallel and fast execution of chunks.
 As you can see from the below flow, the final chunk summary is the summary of the all chunks summaries

 <img width="677" alt="image" src="assets/Parallel_Chunks.jpg">

-This pattern can be implemented using langchain library method "Map Reduce".Please refer to below GitHub repository foran example
+This pattern can be implemented using langchain library method "Map Reduce".
+Please refer to below GitHub repository for an example

 https://github.com/microsoft/OpenAIWorkshop/blob/main/scenarios/powerapp_and_python/python/Langchain_Summarization.ipynb